prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/rendering_flow.rst

 :class:`~prompt_toolkit.layout.Container` to be rendered on a certain :class:`~prompt_toolkit.layout.screen.Screen`?

-The visualisation happens in several steps:
+The visualization happens in several steps:

 1. The :class:`~prompt_toolkit.renderer.Renderer` calls the
    :meth:`~prompt_toolkit.layout.Container.write_to_screen` method